Pan-STARRS Photometric and Astrometric Calibration

 \citet[][Paper I]{chambers2017} provides an overview of the Pan-STARRS System, the design and execution of the Surveys, the resulting image and catalog data products, a discussion of the overall data quality and basic characteristics, and a brief summary of important results.

-\citet[][Paper II]{magnier2017c} describes how the various data processing stages are organised and implemented in the Imaging Processing Pipeline (IPP), including details of the the processing database which is a critical element in the IPP infrastructure .
+\citet[][Paper II]{magnier2017.datasystem} describes how the various data processing stages are organized and implemented in the Imaging Processing Pipeline (IPP), including details of the the processing database which is a critical element in the IPP infrastructure .

 \citet[][Paper III]{waters2017} describes the details of the pixel processing algorithms, including detrending, warping, and adding (to create stacked images) and subtracting (to create difference images) and resulting image products and their properties.